sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 Here is some short information about Amazon ECS that you will need to know to pass the AWS Certified Solutions Architect Associate exam:

 - ECS is a highly scalable, high-performance container orchestration service.
-- ECS supports Docker containers and Kubernetes.
+- ECS supports Docker containers.
 - ECS provides a variety of features to help you manage your containerized applications, including service discovery, load balancing, health monitoring, and auto scaling.

 Here are some additional details about Amazon ECS that you may want to know: